 Net cash flow used in operating activities was \$2.2 million in fiscal 2004 compared with net cash provided by operating activities of \$8.2 million and \$5.2 million in cash in fiscal 2005 and 2006, respectively.
 Primary uses of cash during fiscal 2004 were our net loss of \$670,000, increases in inventory of \$8.1 million as we purchased wafers to meet the increasing demand for our products, and a \$4.8 million increase in accounts receivable resulting from increased net revenues in the quarter ended March 31, 2004.
 These uses were partially offset by an increase of \$3.6 million in accounts payable, resulting from the increased inventory level, an increase of \$2.0 million for accrued expenses and other liabilities, and a decrease of \$1.8 million in prepaid expenses and other current assets caused by our receipt of a refund for income taxes previously paid.
 Principal uses of cash in fiscal 2005 were accounts payable of \$2.4 million and deferred income taxes of \$1.3 million.
 Accounts payable in fiscal 2005 decreased compared to fiscal 2004 as we paid for inventory, primarily wafers from TSMC, acquired at the end of fiscal 2004.
 These fiscal 2005 cash uses were offset primarily by \$2.4 million of decreased accounts receivable and \$2.7 million of decreased inventory.
 Inventory levels decreased as we continued to fulfill orders from inventory on hand.
-The primary use of cash in fiscal 2006 was prepaid expenses and other liabilities of \$1.4 million, and deferred income taxes of \$1.1 million, accrued expenses and other liabilities of \$1.4 million, inventory of \$1.7 million and deferred income taxes of \$3.0 million of increased accounts payable primarily for wafers purchased from TSMC acquired at the end of fiscal 2006 was prepaid expenses and other liabilities of \$1.4 million, inventory of \$1.7 million and deferred income taxes of \$734,000.
+The primary use of cash in fiscal 2006 was prepaid expenses and other assets of \$1.1 million, accrued expenses and other liabilities of \$1.4 million, inventory of \$1.7 million and deferred income taxes of \$734,000.
 These uses of cash were partially offset by \$3.0 million of increased accounts payable primarily for wafers purchased from TSMC acquired at the end of fiscal 2006.